tensorflow/serving/custom_source.md

 Google Cloud Storage paths, or RPC handles), there needs to be accompanying module(s) that are able to load servables based on that.
 Such modules are called `SourceAdapters`.
-Creating a custom one is described in the [Custom Servable](custom_servable.md) document.
+Creating a custom one is described in the [Custom Servable](custom_servable) document.
 TensorFlow Serving comes with one for instantiating TensorFlow sessions based on paths in file systems that TensorFlow supports.
 One can add support for additional file systems to TensorFlow by extending the `RandomAccessFile` abstraction (`tensorflow/core/public/env.h`).